geopython/pygeoapi/docs/source/configuration.rst

 Sometimes, the JSON-LD desired for an individual feature in a collection is more complicated than can be achieved by aliasing properties using a context.
 In this case, it is possible to specify a Jinja2 template.
-When ``item_template`` is defined for a feature collection, the json-ld prepared by pygeoapi will be used to render the Jinja2 template specified by the path.
+When ``item_template`` or ``items_template`` is defined for a feature collection, the json-ld prepared by pygeoapi will be used to render the Jinja2 template specified by the path.
 The path specified can be absolute or relative to pygeoapi's template folder.
 For even more deployment flexibility, the path can be specified with string interpolation of environment variables.

 .. code-block:: yaml

     linked-data:
       item_template: tests/data/base.jsonld
+      items_template: tests/data/base.jsonld
       context:
         - datetime: https://schema.org/DateTime